User Guide

 ./.s5cfgunless you pass another file path.Use

--c/--config-filein the CLI orconfig_file=...in Python when the file lives elsewhere.Keep the endpoint values exactly aligned with the CDSE S3 service unless you know you need a different endpoint.
+[default]for CDSE and insert the full[phisat2]block directly below it in the same file.Keep the endpoint values exactly aligned with the CDSE S3 service and the INSULA defaults unless you know you need different endpoints.

 Treat the file as a secret and avoid checking it into git.